 When the monies are gone, you don’t spend anymore.
 Period.
 If you need a healthy shopping spree for stress, rob a category and take $3 in change and go to Goodwill.
 Works wonders.

 Category budgeting has given us the freedom to minimize the stress of not being prepared for everyday expenditures.
-We haven’t been 100% successful all of the time, and it hasn’t always been smooth sailing, but the Good Captain has guided us well.
-And with a budget, you can plan for your operating costs, plan for your charitable contributions including money to The Church, and avoid living beyond your means.
+We haven’t been 100% successful all of the time, and it hasn’t always been smooth sailing, but my Navy Captain has guided us well.
+And with a budget, you can plan for your operating costs, plan for your charitable contributions, including money to The Church, and avoid living beyond your means.